AmingAndrei/violence.website/content/login_fail.md

 >→
 >
 >WELCOME TO THE ACHERON RESEARCH DATABASE INTERFACE
->This terminal grants structured access to critical knowledge as compiled by Acheron scientific and field divisions.
+>This terminal provides structured access to critical knowledge as compiled by Acheron's scientific and field divisions.
 >
 >:: DIRECTORY MAP ::
 >- /blackspace/ - Information regarding BLACKSPACE.